Actualización al día 13 de mayo de 2025

 Theme: The mathematics of data science.

-Logistics of participating: The three problems will be posted on May 27th, at 9:00 AM (Korea), or equivalently at 6:00 PM (Mexico), in this website.
+Logistics of participating: The three problems will be posted on May 13th, at 9:00 AM (Korea), or equivalently on May 12th, at 6:00 PM (Mexico), in this website.

 The deadline for submitting solutions is 72 hours after the problems are posted.